30 years of experience in teaching, training and development, and program planning and management.

 Dr. Crawford, Ph.D., LPC, NCC is an Assistant Professor of Clinical Mental Health and School Counseling.
 Her research interests include trends in school counseling and skill acquisition for counselors-in-training.

-Dr. Kirk L. Davis began his career with Troy University in 1998, where he also served as the chair for the former department of Counseling & Psychology and continues to serve as fulltime faculty.
-In 2014, he accepted an appointment as the chair for the Division of Psychology and currently maintains offices on both the Troy and Dothan Campuses.
+Dr. Kirk L. Davis began his career with Troy University in 1998, where he also served as the chair for the former department of Counseling & Psychology and continues to serve as full-time faculty.
+In 2014, he accepted an appointment as the chair for the Department of Psychology and currently maintains offices on both the Troy and Dothan Campuses.
 Dr. Davis earned a B.A. in Psychology (1990) and a M.A. in Social Psychology (1992) from Mississippi State University, followed by a M.S.
 (1994) and Ph.D.
 (1997) in Experimental Psychology from the University of Mississippi.
 He is passionate about teaching Statistics, Evolutionary Psychology, and Social Psychology.

 Dr. Lisa Etheridge graduated high school from Sidney Lanier High School in Montgomery, AL. She received her B.S., M.S., Ed.S., and Ph.D in Elementary Education from Auburn University.
 Dr. Etheridge has served as a teacher leader in Alabama through cooperation with programs such as Transforming East Alabama Mathematics, Alabama Mathematics Science Technology Initiative, East Alabama Council for Teachers of Mathematics, and the Auburn University Teacher Leader Academy.
 Dr. Etheridge’s research interest focuses on mathematics anxiety with pre-service and practicing teachers.
 Dr. Etheridge has 19 years of classroom teaching experience.